humanitycodes/www/coursework/lessons/slides/css-flexbox-and-columns.md

   </div>
 </div></p>

 Excellent!
-Still hacky, but we like that slightly more.
+Still hacky, but it looks slightly better.
 Now that we have a working solution, let's change our css back to `width: 50%`.

 ```
 .row {